Transcend DrivePro 200 Dash Cam Review

 ***credit to Simon Nottm channel for this video***

 Pros and Cons

-- High-quality recording paired with an exceptional 160° wide-angle lens offer impressive video footage from both day and nighttime driving with reduced blind spots.
+- High-quality recording paired with an exceptional 160° wide-angle lens offers impressive video footage from both day and nighttime driving with reduced blind spots.
 Image quality and the wide recording radius is comparable to even high-end dash cameras.

 - Effortless setup and installation.
 The camera guarantees simple, hassle-free installation in vehicles.
-The intuitive system provides user-friendly navigation through menu and setting options, even the technically-challenged will appreciate Transcend’s comprehensive interface without feeling overwhelmed.
+The intuitive system provides user-friendly navigation through the menu and setting options, even the technically-challenged will appreciate Transcend’s comprehensive interface without feeling overwhelmed.

-- Free memory card included for straight out-of-the-box use.
+- Free memory card included for straight-out-of-the-box use.
 The DrivePro 200 includes a 16GB microSD memory card, enabling full HD-recording for up to 4 hours.
 Crafted from top-tier, MLC NAND flash chips, the memory card offers dependable performance and lasting service life.